Devourer Demon Hunter DPS Rotation, Cooldowns, and Abilities — Midnight Pre-Patch (12.0.1)

 - Continue with normal priority.

-Your goal is to reach your first
+Your goal for is to reach your first

-Void Ray as quickly as possible to
+Void Metamorphosis as quickly as possible to

 begin cycling Soul Fragments and Fury.
 If you have leftover Souls from a previous